officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-storage-sas.md

 ## <a name="next-steps"></a>Nästa steg

-I den här självstudien beskrivs hur du använder en Windows-VM systemtilldelade hanterad identitet för att få åtkomst till Azure Storage med SAS-autentiseringsuppgifter.
+In this tutorial, you learned how to use a Windows VM's system-assigned managed identity to access Azure Storage using a SAS credential.
 Läs mer om Azure Storage SAS här:

 > [!div class="nextstepaction"]
 >[Använda signaturer för delad åtkomst (SAS)](/azure/storage/common/storage-dotnet-shared-access-signature-part-1)